Indiana8000/Visiorama/README.md

 **What it does:**

-1. Detects architecture (`amd64`, `arm64`, `armv7`) and downloads the matching binary to `/usr/local/bin/visiorama`
+1. Detects architecture (`amd64`, `arm64`, `armv7`) and init system (systemd or OpenRC)
-2. Verifies SHA-256 checksum before installing
+2. Downloads `visiorama` to `/usr/local/bin/visiorama`, verifying its SHA-256 checksum
+3. Downloads `visiorama-ai` (the AI sidecar) the same way if it exists for the release; skips gracefully if not
+4. On Alpine, installs `gcompat` and `onnxruntime` for the AI sidecar and creates the `libonnxruntime.so` symlink automatically
-3. Creates a `visiorama` system user with no login shell
+5. Creates a `visiorama` system user with no login shell
-4. Creates `/var/lib/visiorama/thumbs/` for thumbnail cache and the SQLite index
+6. Creates `/var/lib/visiorama/{thumbs,transcodes,models,crops}/` for caches, AI models, and the SQLite index
-5. Writes a starter config to `/etc/visiorama/visiorama.yaml` (only if one doesn't already exist)
+7. Writes a starter config to `/etc/visiorama/visiorama.yaml` (only if one doesn't already exist)
-6. Registers and enables a system service (systemd or OpenRC, whichever is present)
+8. Registers and enables system service unit(s): `visiorama`, plus `visiorama-ai` when the AI sidecar was installed

 **After installation:**